rmfabich/expressExercises/README.md

 I'm not feeling comfortable with how we're going over jwt's yet.
 I haven't introduced middleware for checking auth, but I can't do that without a front end.
 I might have to do that when we build something with the whole stack.
 I also don't want to ONLY work on express.
 Id like to incorporate react into these somehow.
+We don't really have a way of testing it either.